Updated: Oct 24

 The demands of providing influence to Ambassadors whilst trying to keep the tigers together for mating, and also preventing the spread of deforestation gives players enough to keep them challenged and busy, and as the game progresses the demands of managing the board escalate well.
 Players are able to add actions to the game from their deck, which tend to be upgrades to the starting actions but must be aware of the spreading risk of deforestation as well as the threat of the Impact cards which are drawn each turn.

 The outcome of the game can be very reliant on the order of the cards in the Impact deck as there is no option to influence this on the final turns (the impact phase is resolved just before players try and appease the Ambassadors).
 If the few positive Impact cards go out of the game early on, then players may not be able to stop the negative cards from doing serious damage.

 The rules provided are simple to follow and the game is quick and easy to teach.
 Endangered would work well for both families and gamers, and, as it's a fully co-operative game, gaming parents could find this enjoyable to play with their younger children as all information is open.
 Equally though, you'll need to be wary of the risk of an 'alpha player' seizing control of the game and telling everyone else what to do.
 All in all, tho', Endangered is an enjoyable and challenging co-op (and solitaire) game with an interesting and environmentally relevant theme.

-Shown here on Board's Eye View is a preview prototype of Endangered, which is due to be released next year.
-The published version of the game will include upgraded components and more biodiversity (ie: you get to save not just tigers but otters too!)
+Shown here on Board's Eye View is a pre-release preview prototype of Endangered.
+The published version of the game will include upgraded components and more biodiversity (ie: you get to save not just tigers but otters and giant pandas too!).

 (Review by Steve Berger)